-Using an estate agent can be helpful here.
+Using a real estate agent can be helpful here.

 8. Setting up a Bank Account

-One of the first things you want to do when moving to New York is setting up a local bank account.
+One of the first things you want to do when moving to New York is set up a local bank account.

 The easiest way around this is to use your New York office address to open a bank account.
 Just remember to change it to your home address once you have found an apartment.